 Handicaps

-• The Handicap Index Calculation changed.
-The number is based off your 8 best scores out of the past 20.
+• A Handicap Index® is calculated from the lowest Score Differentials in the player's scoring record.
+The number is based on your 8 best Score Differentials out of the past 20.

-• Safeguards were added to protect your Handicap Index.
-The system will account for abnormal playing conditions, limiting extreme upward movement of a Handicap Index (Soft Cap) and reducing a Handicap Index when an exceptional score is posted.
+• Safeguards are in place to protect your Handicap Index®.
+The system accounts for abnormal playing conditions, limits extreme upward movement of a Handicap Index (Soft Cap) and reduces the Handicap Index when an exceptional score is posted.

-• The formula for calculating your Course Handicap changed with WHS.
+• The WHS formula for calculating your Course Handicap remains the same.
 Slope, Rating, Course Rating and Par are used to determine your Course Handicap, allowing you to play from different sets of tees without any adjustment.

-• Net Double Bogey replaced ESC (Equitable Stroke Control).
-The maximum score on any hole, for handicap purposes is limited to Net Double Bogey (Par + 2 strokes + any handicap strokes you receive.)
+• Net Double Bogey (Par + 2 strokes + any handicap strokes you receive) is the maximum score on any hole, for handicap purposes.
 It is each player's responsibility to know her Course Handicap and on which holes she receives strokes.

-• 14 holes must be played to be an acceptable 18-hole score for posting.
-7 holes must be played to post a 9-hole score.
-Refer to Rule 3.3 Rules of Handicapping, Effective January 2020, page 39 for specific guidelines for determining “most likely score” when a hole is started but player does not hole out.
+• 10-17 holes are now considered to be an acceptable 18-hole score for posting.
+Refer to Rule 3.2 Rules of Handicapping, Effective January 2024 page 38-41 for specific guidelines when a hole is not played.
+Where one or more holes have not been played during the round, the player must submit hole-by-hole scores and designate which holes were not played.
+Refer to Rule 3.3 Rules of Handicapping, Effective January 2024 page 43 for specific guidelines for determining “most likely score” when a hole is started but the player does not hole out.
+9 holes must be played to post a 9- hole score.

 If your Handicap ID number is incorrect and should be your GHIN number, please contact Lynn Boyd, CDGA Director of Handicapping, at (630) 685-2304.
 Let her know that you are a member of another club in another part of the country and you would like to have your accounts linked.

 A score is acceptable for handicap purposes if the round has been played in the company of at least one other person.
-This includes another golfer, a caddie, or a spectator (including a child as long as the child is old enough to count).
-See Rule 2.1 Rules of Handicapping, Effective January 2020 page 26 for the complete list of Acceptable Scores.
+This includes another golfer, a caddie, or a spectator (including a child if the child is old enough to count).
+See Rule 2.1 Rules of Handicapping, Effective January 2024 page 28 for the complete list of Acceptable Scores.

 (This is the first day for accepting local scores.)